Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Introduction

-However, the MECCO also poses many challenges on computation offloading and one of the major challenges is security \cite{10}.
+However, the MECCO also poses many challenges on computation offloading and one of the major challenges is security \cite{6}.
 As mobile task offloading relies on MDs in a dynamic environment where mobile users are untrusted, the MEECO is vulnerable to various types of threats.
-Unauthorized MDs may gain malicious access to exploit computing cloud services without consent of central authority.
-Further, attackers can threaten computation resources on cloud to obtain mobile data, leading to privacy concerns of cloud-based IoT applications \cite{11}.
-Therefore, how to guarantee security for mobile offloading is critical to any MECCO systems.
+Unauthorized MDs may gain malicious access to exploit computing cloud services without the consent of a central authority.
+Further, attackers can threaten computation resources on the cloud to obtain mobile data, leading to privacy concerns of cloud-based IoT applications.
+Therefore, how to guarantee security for mobile offloading is critical to any MECCO system.

-Recently, blockchain has emerged as a promising approach to tackle security issues in future IoT networks, including mobile offloading systems \cite{12}, \cite{13}.
+Recently, blockchain has emerged as a promising approach to tackle security issues in future IoT networks, including mobile offloading systems \cite{7}, \cite{add1}.
 The concept of blockchain is based on a peer-to-peer network architecture in which transaction information is distributed among multiple nodes and not controlled by any single centralized entity.
+The blockchain utilises public-key cryptography to establish an append-only, immutable chain of blocks which are publicly accessible to all blockchain entities in a verifiable and trustworthy manner \cite{8}.
 Blockchain with its decentralized and trustworthy nature has been integrated with cloud IoT systems for security guarantees such as secure access control and data management among IoT devices.
-Specially, smart contract \cite{14}, a self-operating computer program running on the blockchain platform has been demonstrated its feasibility in various IoT security problems.
-For example, smart contracts was proven its access control capacity in IoT networks, offering access verification and data audit \cite{15}.
-Further, smart contracts could preserve cloud resources against malicious access \cite{16}.
-Therefore, it is believed that blockchain and smart contracts can be applied in mobile cloud IoT, especially in MECCO systems, to fulfil security objectives for mobile task offloading.
+Specially, smart contract \cite{9}, a self-operating computer program running on the blockchain platform has been demonstrated its feasibility in various IoT security problems.
+For example, smart contracts were employed to design an access control mechanism that was capable of tracking data exchanges between untrusted IoT devices with the ability to detect malicious access while providing provenance and auditing on mobile data \cite{10}.
+Further, blockchain and smart contracts were adopted to offer access control solutions to manage and protect cloud resources among cloud nodes \cite{11}.
+With such security capabilities, it is believed that blockchain and smart contracts can be applied in mobile cloud IoT contexts, especially in MECCO systems, to fulfill security objectives for mobile task offloading.